 How to Make Sea Glass Bottles for a Coastal Tablescape

-I immediately knew the look and feel I wanted for my tablescape – a romantic coastal tablescape alfresco on the patio.
-The vision I had required the soft blue and green colors of sea glass bottles.
+I knew the look and feel I wanted for my tablescape – a romantic coastal tablescape alfresco in the backyard.
+The vision required blue and green colors of sea glass bottles.
 Unfortunately, at the time, I had none.
-Not even vases that looked like seaglass.
+Not even vases that looked like sea glass.

 Fortunately, I found the inspiration and the how-to on Pinterest and learned how to make sea glass bottles for my coastal tablescape.
-It was so easy that I’m going to share the how-to for this coastal tablescape.
+It was so easy that I made a tutorial for painting sea glass to share.

-As it turns out, this week I participated in another Pinterest-Inspired project with other bloggers, creating a summer mantle inspired by sea glass.
-So in case you don’t have any sea glass bottles, real or otherwise, here’s the tutorial to show you how to make sea glass bottles for any room or area in your home.Β
+In case you don’t have any sea glass bottles, real or otherwise, here’s the tutorial to show you how to make sea glass bottles for any room or area in your home.

 My Vision for a Romantic Coastal Tablescape

-I knew that I wanted a tablescape that was just for 2, a romantic evening meal, like the ones that Sweet Shark and I like to have on Saturday night.
-Our patio table would be the scene for a coastal theme, featuringΒ the colors of aqua and sea foam.
+I knew I wanted a tablescape that was for two, a romantic evening meal, like the ones that Sweet Shark and I like to have on Saturday night.
+Our patio table in the backyard would be the scene for a coastal theme, featuring the colors of aqua and sea foam.

 Preparation